 Kayla Keyue Chen | 陈珂月

 Hello!
 My name is Kayla, or Keyue Chen (陈珂月).
-I am currently pursuing my fourth year as a PhD student in the Department of Linguistics, within the Division of Psychology and Language Sciences at University College London.
-I work with Dr. Wing-Yee Chow and Dr. Andrea Santi on psycholinguistics and sentence processing.
+I am currently a postdoctoral researcher in the Department of Psychology at South China Normal University.
+I am also a member of the Reading and Development in Children and Adolescents Laboratory, where I work primarily with Prof. Suiping Wang.
+I completed my PhD in the Department of Linguistics, Division of Psychology and Language Sciences, University College London.
+During my time there, I worked with Dr. Wing-Yee Chow and Dr. Andrea Santi, focusing on psycholinguistics and sentence processing.

-Currently, my research focuses on (1) how comprehenders generate and update predictions about upcoming language in real-time, and (2) the potential costs of prediction violations.
-I have used various methods, such as reaction time measurements, visual-world eye tracking, mouse tracking, pupillometry, and event-related potentials, to study these questions.
+My current research investigates (1) how comprehenders generate and update real-time predictions about upcoming language, and (2) the potential cognitive costs associated with violated predictions.
+To address these questions, I have employed a range of methods, including reaction time measurements, eye tracking, mouse tracking, pupillometry, and event-related potentials.

 You can find my publications, conference presentations, teaching, and CV here.
 I also share my recent publications and tutorials in posts.
-Don’t hesitate to reach out to me through the contact methods you’ll find at the bottom of this page.
-I’m always happy to talk about research.
-Looking forward to hearing from you!
+Please feel free to reach out using the contact details at the bottom of the page.
+I am always happy to discuss research.
+I look forward to hearing from you!

 news